vtdsferreira/InstrumentControl.jl/docs/src/implementation.md

 communication with the ICDataServer, and the same object is used thereafter for communication within the same usage session.
 The socket objects are automatically bound to TCP ports that the user specifies in the `deps/config.json` file.
-InstrumentControl and ICDataServer communicate by binding to the same TCP connection
+InstrumentControl and ICDataServer communicate by binding to the same TCP connection.

 ## Metaprogramming for VISA instruments